bblanchon/HighSpeedMvvm/Readme.md

 ![Screen Capture](Problem/Pictures/ScreenCapture2.png "Eventually it goes to the end with very poor performance")

-Solution 1 : Ignore events that are too closed
+Solution 1 : Ignore events that are too close
 -

 The first thing that come in mind is: "OK, I get too many event.
 I'll just slow them down !".
 Sure, let's try...